flatscrew/rasterflow-docs/content/pages/get-rasterflow.md

 #description
 Get the newest release of **RasterFlow**, powered by GEGL and GTK4.
-Choose the native build for your platform — Flatpak for Linux, or installers for Windows and macOS.
+Choose the native build for your platform — Flatpak for Linux, brew for MacOS and installer for.
 Each package includes all dependencies required to start generating procedural images right away.

 #links